Constitution and Bylaws

 3. Fund Raising

-6. Special event committees such as W0D
+5. Special event committees

-ARTICLE VII: Amendments to Commentary
+ARTICLE IV: Amendments to Commentary

 Commentaries may be edited or added by the Executive Committee